RhythmCodec/MorePracticeMalodyServer/README.md

 **This is now under construction!**
 Please set Storage:Provider as the upload interface for your file provider.
-Callback the server with the file link after the upload is complete.(**This loopback is under construction**)
+Callback the server with the file link after the upload is complete.(**This callback is under construction**)
 Games use application/x-www-form-urlencoded to send file.
 Only one file with meta info is sent at a time. meta info is text key-value.
 We provides the cid, sid and hash.
 It can be retrieved in the form.
 As the files are saved on your storage provider, the server won't try to download your files to analyze.
 You need to parse the metadata of chart files | *.mc.